Dragonrun1/uuid64type/README.md

     when using it in URLs etc. which can cause un-needed server load issues.
 The normal and hexadecimal forms are both longer which adds to both memory and server load issues.
-The custom format hits the sweet spot where no conversions aren't required and, it doesn't use a lot of extra space either.
+The custom format hits the sweet spot where no conversions are required and, it doesn't use a lot of extra space either.

 ## Related Projects